-Students in the University Honors College take advantage of the University's wide range of offerings and augment them by developing individualized programs of study.
-Honors students have greater flexibility in choosing their University Core Curriculum courses and their Honors tracks.
+Students in the University Honors College take advantage of the University's wide range of offerings and augment them by developing individualized senior projects.
 Honors students often also pursue minors and double majors.
-A goal of the University Honors College is to facilitate interdisciplinary study for all students, in first year courses, in the tracks, and in the thesis.
+A goal of the University Honors College is to facilitate interdisciplinary study for all students.